My approach in a nutshell

 • Art Therapy

-Being trauma-informed, I recognize how trauma impacts the whole person—emotionally, physically, and relationally.
-I prioritize safety, choice, and trust, always working at a pace that honors the client’s autonomy and lived experience.
-I pay close attention to nervous system regulation, attachment patterns, and the often-silent language of the body, helping clients gently reconnect with themselves and others.
+Through a trauma-informed lens, I pay close attention to nervous system regulation, attachment patterns, and the often-silent language of the body, helping clients gently reconnect with themselves and others.

 • I blend evidence-based practices with creative, somatic, and relational approaches in a way that honors the whole person—mind, body, and spirit.